IAE's annual event, the Invasive Species Cook-off, aka Eradication by Mastication

 Invasive species cost the US over $120 billion annually, and more than $1.4 trillion worldwide, with the annual cost of impact and control efforts equaling 5% of the world’s economy.
 They are among the top threats to habitats, contributing directly to the decline of more than 40% of the threatened and endangered species in the US, with over 100 million acres suffering from invasive plant infestations.

-They can negatively impact property values, agricultural productivity, public utility operations, native fisheries, tourism, outdoor recreation and the overall health of an ecosystem.
-Since people often contribute to the problem by spreading these organisms intentionally or unwittingly, public awareness and support are crucial for combating the invasion.
+They can negatively impact property values, agricultural productivity, public utility operations, pollinator and wildlife resources, native fisheries, tourism, outdoor recreation and the overall health of an ecosystem.
+Since people often contribute to the problem by spreading these organisms intentionally or unwittingly, public awareness and support are crucial for combating invasions.

-Eradication by Mastication is dedicated to increasing public awareness and support to combat the havoc invasive plants and animals cause our natural world and national economy.
+Eradication by Mastication is an event dedicated to increasing public awareness and support to combat the havoc invasive plants and animals cause our natural world and national economy.
 But we need your help.
-Together, we will help Eradication by Mastication grow, and advance our mission.
-Together, we will be the reason our native habitats will thrive.
+Join us and together, we will be the reason our native habitats will thrive.

 Species Information: A look at how to manage edible invasives